Stake (Latter Day Saints): The Church of Jesus Christ of Latter-day Saints

 The Church of Jesus Christ of Latter-day Saints (LDS Church) is the largest denomination in the Latter Day Saint movement.
-After the death of Joseph Smith, Brigham Young assumed the leadership of the church and led its members to the Salt Lake Valley.
-The first stake established there was the Salt Lake Stake, established October 3, 1847, with John Smith as president.
-At the time of Young's death in 1877, there were 20 stakes in operation with a total of approximately 250 wards.
+After the death of Joseph Smith, Brigham Young assumed the leadership of the church and led its members westward in wagon and handcart trains across the Mississippi River, the Great Plains, and through the Rocky Mountains to the Salt Lake Valley.
+The first stake there was the Salt Lake Stake, established October 3, 1847, in the future site of Salt Lake City, with Joseph Smith's nephew, John Smith, as president.
+At the time of church president Young's death in 1877, there were 20 LDS Church stakes in operation with approximately 250 wards.

-New stakes are created when the congregations in existing stakes or districts have grown sufficiently to support a stake.
-Districts may be elevated to stakes and are then no longer presided over by a mission president.
-New stakes are also frequently formed by dividing an existing stake (or by creating three stakes from two existing stakes, etc.).
-In addition to the size and number of local congregations, the creation of a new stake also requires sufficient Melchizedek priesthood holders to fill the required leadership positions.
+New stakes are created when the congregations in existing stakes or districts have grown sufficiently to support one.
+When districts become stakes, they are no longer presided over by a mission president.
+New stakes are frequently formed by dividing an existing stake (or by creating three stakes from two existing stakes, etc.).
+In addition to the size and number of local congregations, the creation of a new stake also requires sufficient Melchizedek priesthood holders to fill required leadership positions.
 At times the absence of available leadership constrains the creation of new stakes and the number of congregations within a stake can be much larger than normal.
 The geographical area encompassed by a stake varies between countries and regions based on membership density.
 In Utah, a stake might encompass a few square miles in area.
 In contrast, a stake in another part of the world might require thousands of square miles to comprise a sufficient number of members.

-In December 2012, Jeffrey R. Holland organized the 3,000th stake in Freetown, Sierra Leone.
+In December 2012, Jeffrey R. Holland organized the church's 3,000th stake in Freetown, Sierra Leone in West Africa.
 At the end of 2015, there were 3,174 stakes in the LDS Church.
 As of December 31, 2019, the LDS Church reported 3,437 stakes.

 Stake organization

 The stake is an intermediate level in the organizational hierarchy of the LDS Church.
 The lowest level, consisting of a single congregation, is known as a ward or branch.
 Stakes are organized from a group of contiguous wards or branches.
 To be created, a stake must be composed of at least five wards.
 A stake may have up to a total of 16 congregations.
 Most stakes are composed of five to ten wards.
 In the United States and Canada, a minimum of 3,000 members is required to create a stake; elsewhere, a minimum of 1,900 members is required.
 For a stake to be created, there must be at least 99 active, full-tithe-paying Melchizedek priesthood holders living in the stake boundaries.
+In late 2023, the First Presidency announced standardized requirements for becoming a ward which took effect in 2024.

 Stakes may be compared to dioceses in other episcopal Christian denominations.